panrg/path-properties/draft-irtf-panrg-path-properties.md

 Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an Ethernet link which only changes infrequently.
 Usefulness over time differs depending on how dynamic a property is:
 The merit of a momentarily observed dynamic path propety may diminish greatly as time goes on, e.g., it is possible for the observed values of One-Way Delay to change on timescales which are shorter than the One-Way Delay between the measurement point and an entity making a decision such as Path Selection, which may cause the measurement to be outdated when it reaches the decision-making entity.
-Therefore, consumers of transmission performance properties need to apply caution when applying them, e.g., by aggregating them appropriately or dampening their changes to avoiding oscillation.
+Therefore, consumers of dynamic performance properties need to apply caution when applying them, e.g., by aggregating them appropriately or dampening their changes to avoiding oscillation.
 In contrast, the observed value of a less dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.

 Access Technology: